-Prof Ralph Nanan, University of Sydney Senior Fellow (Immuneregulation), inVIVO.
+Prof Ralph Nanan, University of Sydney Director, Senior Fellow (Immuneregulation), inVIVO.
 Professor Nanan’s main areas of interest are the developmental origins of health and disease with a specific focus on paediatric clinical immunology, allergy and perinatology.
 His group was the first to provide evidence that preeclampsia, the most common and serious pregnancy related disorder, is likely to be the result of an imbalance between T-regulatory and TH17 cells, which consequently leads to rejection of the fetus by the maternal immune system.
 He is currently investigating factors responsible for fetal immune programming including maternal diet, gestational diabetes, obesity and environmental determinants.

 Jake M Robinson, University of Sheffield.
-Early Career Fellow (Urban Nature), inVIVO Jake is an interdisciplinary doctoral researcher in the Landscape Department at the University of Sheffield.
+Board of Directors, Early Career Fellow (Urban Nature), inVIVO Jake is an interdisciplinary doctoral researcher in the Landscape Department at the University of Sheffield.
 He previously worked as a consultant ecologist for seven years prior to moving into full-time research.
 Jake is a member of the Improving Wellbeing through Urban Nature (IWUN) network and his primary research looks at the relationship between natural environments and public health.
 Jake is particularly interested in the environment-microbiome-health axis, and the co-benefits of ‘green prescriptions’ aka nature-based interventions.

 Prof. Johan Garssen, Utrecht University Senior Fellow (Immunomodulation and Early Life Nutrition), inVIVO